Skip to main content

 Witness top-flight action and lower-league rivalries

-There’s more than 40,000 registered football clubs in England alone, but all across Britain you’ll find ties to football.
+There are more than 40,000 registered football clubs in England alone, but all across Britain you’ll find ties to football.
 The English Premier League teams regularly attract star players from around the globe, cheered on by legions of dedicated fans.
-The popularity of the Women’s Super League (WSL) is quickly growing too, with further growth expected after England’s national team won the UEFA Women’s Euro 2022 tournament.
+The popularity of the Women’s Super League (WSL) is quickly growing too, with further growth after England’s national team won the UEFA Women’s Euro 2022 tournament.

 In addition to the various Premier League club stadiums across Britain, the national stadiums also host larger sporting events.
 The iconic Wembley Stadium, complete with its 133 metre arch, reopened in 2007 and can hold up to 90,000 fans, making it Britain’s largest sporting venue.